Comatose Russian dissident Alexei Navalny stable upon arrival in Germany | CBC News

 One of Putin's fiercest critics

-Navalny, a politician and corruption investigator who is one of Russian President Vladimir Putin's fiercest critics, was admitted to an intensive care unit in the Siberian city of Omsk on Thursday.
-His supporters believe that tea he drank was laced with poison — and that the Kremlin is behind both his illness and the delay in transferring him to a top German hospital.
+Navalny, a politician and corruption investigator who is one of Russian President Vladimir Putin's fiercest critics, was admitted to an intensive care unit in the Siberian city of Omsk on Thursday after becoming ill on a flight from Siberia to Moscow.
+His supporters believe that tea he drank was laced with poison — and that the Kremlin is behind both his illness and the delay in transferring him to Germany.

+The Omsk regional health ministry on Saturday issued a statement saying that, so far, tests done on Navalny while he was there had found no poisons.

+"Tests were immediately taken for the presence of toxic substances in the body," the ministry said.
+"Already today we can say that oxybutyrates, barbiturates, strychnine, convulsive or synthetic poisons have not been found.
+Alcohol and caffeine were found in the urine."

 When German specialists arrived aboard a plane equipped with advanced medical equipment Friday morning at his family's behest, Navalny's physicians in Omsk initially said he was too unstable to move.